bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 If you are sold on this framework, and want to implement it, I suggest this next step:

-- Audit your developer education materials.
+- Audit your current developer education materials.
 - Which of them are tutorials, but are missing components?
 - Which of them should be open sandwiches, and which ones should be full burgers?